metamn/react/content/blog/on-design-systems-3/index.md

 Consistent &mdash; coherent and uniform &mdash; user interfaces eliminate all visual and logical glitches.

-An user interface, when it's consistent it _feels_ complete.
-Not only has no visible errors but the experience it provides resembles enjoying an artwork.
+User interfaces, when consistent, _feel_ complete.
+They have no visible errors, and the experience they provide resembles enjoying an artwork.

 Consistent, [by definition](https://www.wordnik.com/words/consistent), is in agreement with itself.
 It holds true as a group, it's not contradictory.
 It's marked by an orderly, logical, and aesthetically consistent relation of parts.
 It's unity and harmony.